lyokha/vim-publish-helper/README.md

   You may also want to use script *vimhl_latex_tmpl.sh* shipped with the plugin in order to facilitate this task.
-The script prints to stdout a pandoc template for Latex which is compatible with vimhl.
+The script prints to stdout a pandoc template for Latex which is compatible with *vimhl*.
 Besides *Shaded* environment it defines *Snugshade*, *Framed*, *Leftbar* and *Mdframed* environments that correspond to definitions of the same names in Latex packages Framed and Mdframed.